Reds vs. Rockies Player Props Betting Odds

-You can wager on player prop bet odds for Jonathan India, Ryan McMahon and others on the Cincinnati Reds and Colorado Rockies ahead of their matchup at 7:10 PM ET on Monday at Great American Ball Park.
+Those looking to place a player prop bet can find odds on Jonathan India, Ryan McMahon and others in the Cincinnati Reds-Colorado Rockies matchup at Great American Ball Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!